supertokens/docs/nodejs/docs/session/override/apis.md

     *
     * @method: POST
     *
-    * @params: set it to undefined to dsiable the API.
+    * @params: set it to undefined to disable the API.
-    *          options will contain the functions related to the recipe,
-    *          recipeId, a request object, a response object, a next
-    *          function, the config provided by the user when calling the init function of this recipe
-    *          and a boolean stating whether the function is being called in a serverless enviroment.
-    *          See APIOptions below
+    *          options: see APIOptions below
     *
-    * @returns: Promise
-    *           {status: "OK"}: on successfully logging out the user */
+    * @returns: "OK" on successfully logging out the user */
     signOutPOST:
         | undefined